-Meghan Markle Warned By The Royals; Queen & Prince Charles Irked With Her Confession Of Love For Prince Harry
+Meghan Markle Warned By The Royals: Queen & Prince Charles Irked With Her Confession Of Love For Prince Harry?

 Meanwhile, royal critics have also expressed disappointments over Meghan’s action.
 They just cannot believe that the actress made a bold move of admitting her love for Prince Harry.

-Moreover, Meghan was harshly bashed, with some of the critics saying that she should shut her mouth if she would like to marry the Prince and be part of the Royal family in the future.
-They reasoned that none of the British Royal family members should publicly talk about their personal life so she must abide.
+Moreover, Meghan was harshly bashed, with some of the critics saying that she should shut her mouth if she would like to marry the prince and be part of the royal family in the future.
+They reasoned that none of the British royal family members should publicly talk about their personal life, so she must abide.

-They added that talking about personal matters is unbecoming for a Royal and pointed out that in fact, even the popular Kate Middleton is not doing it.
+They added that talking about personal matters is unbecoming for a royal and pointed out that, in fact, even the popular Kate Middleton is not doing it.

-Finally, The last thing Queen Elizabeth wants is another Sarah Ferguson so Meghan Markle should play by Her Majesty’s rules if she is to become a British Princess.
+Finally, the last thing Queen Elizabeth wants is another Sarah Ferguson, so Meghan Markle should play by Her Majesty’s rules if she is to become a British Princess.

-[Featured Image by Mike McGregor/Getty Images for Cantor Fitzgerald]
+[Featured Image by Mike McGregor/Getty Images]